sf-wdi-21/notes/week-01/day-2-control-flow/dusk-modular-programs/readme.md

 ###Iterators

 ####4.
 Hello Everybody
-Greeter should be able to...
+Greeter should be able to:

 * Pass in a list of names that is an indeterminate size
 * Say hello to each person in the list